Rbrq03/Rbrq03.github.io/_pages/about.md

 education: true
 ---

-Hi, I am Jiannan Huang, a first-year M.S. student majoring in Computer Science at Georgia Institute of Technology, where I am fortunate to be advised by Prof. [Humphery Shi](https://www.humphreyshi.com/).
+Hi, I am Jiannan Huang, a first-year graduate student majoring in Computer Science at Georgia Institute of Technology, where I am fortunate to be advised by Prof. [Humphery Shi](https://www.humphreyshi.com/).
 Prior to joining Georgia Tech, I hold a B.Eng. in Computer Science from Beijing Jiaotong University.
 During my undergradute, I had the privilege of being supervisied by Prof. [Yunchao Wei](https://weiyc.github.io).

 <!-- My research interests include a wide range of Machine Learning and Multi-modal AI areas.
 Currently, I am focusing on the following specific topics: